jeffcarp/talks/README.md

 ## Reasons to use Angular

-- It's pretty cool

-"HTML enhanced for web apps" - Angular site
+> HTML enhanced for web apps

+angularjs.org

+(what if you wanted a cat picture and could just write `<cat-picture></cat-picture>`?)

-"It's what Google's vision for what a browser would be like if it were built from the ground up (instead of just rendering documents." - Misko Hevry
+> It's what Google's vision for what a browser would be like if it were built from the ground up (instead of just rendering documents.

-"Hands off" the DOM (as you'll see)
+Misko Hevery

+- Write UI code declaratively.
+Your app code should not

+jQuery approach:

+- State stored in variables or in the DOM
+- Attach event handlers manually
+- Event handlers manage DOM themselves

+Angular approach:

+- Just manage your data structures and write the HTML once, Angular will take care of the rest for you

-"Your UI code should be declarative, and your app code should be imperative"
+> "Your UI code should be declarative, and your app code should be imperative"

 ## Did you hear?
 A Cat Cafe is coming to San Francisco.